Maps

 Cell

-, it constrains the storage limit of maps to be about key-value pairs for the whole contract. -
+, it constrains the storage limit of maps to about key-value pairs for the whole contract. -

 -